ffalt/tileit/README.md

 you can defy one or more maps in a json file, residing in /maps/map-enabled/ (maybe linked there from /maps/map-available)

+or you can build your map configs in javascript

+Note: Maps for Tirex are loaded from the Tirex configuration path, so no extra config files are needed.
+You may overwrite a tirex map by just reusing the map name (eg. for memcaching)

 ```json
 {
 	"mapname": {                    //mandatory, mapname is used in tile-url